ISSKA/geocruncher/README.md

         pip3 install .

 #### Workaround in case of building trouble

+** Edit ** this may not work anymore, you will have to replace "MeshTools" by "pyCGAL" in the command below

 According to Simon, a minimum of GCC 6.3 is necessary to compile the library.
 In case your struggling with compiling errors, a workaround is to install the pre-build library in your python local environment.
 It can be found on our Hetzner server.